thiagoes/micro-arcade-F15/README.md

 * Adding sound to your games and an LCD display for a scoreboard would be nice and is something you should look into, but this would not be a complete extension considering how simple it is.
 You would have to couple it with a few more ideas.
 * Program an additional game (ex. snake, pong, block breaker).
 This is our favorite reach possibility!
 * Change the rules of the current game so that it has a more difficult implementation.
 Here are examples of some things you can add:
     * The player could have points that he accumulates based on how fast he finishes each level.
 Point value can be displayed right before the game ends.
     * As a round progresses, the speed of the invaders could increase with each kill.
     * You could add another cannon to the board.
     * You could make the cannon size grow or shrink as the player plays the game and have extra shots.
+* Write an AI that could reliable beat the game

 # Proposal